arqma/arqma/README.md

 Run the build.

-When it terminates with an output along the lines of "Segmentation fault (core dumped)", there should be a core dump file in the same directory as arqmad.
+When it terminates with an output along the lines of "Segmentation fault (core dumped)", there should be a core dump file in the same directory as galaxiad.
 It may be named just `core`, or `core.xxxx` with numbers appended.

 You can now analyse this core dump with `gdb` as follows:

-`gdb /path/to/arqmad /path/to/dumpfile`
+`gdb /path/to/galaxiad /path/to/dumpfile`

 Print the stack trace with `bt`

-* To run arqma within gdb:
+* To run galaxia within gdb:

 Type `gdb /path/to/galaxiad`